Peter Hilton

 Peter John Hilton (7 April 1923 – 6 November 2010) was a British mathematician, noted for his contributions to homotopy theory and for code-breaking during World War II.

 Early life

-He was born in Brondesbury, London, the son Mortimer Jacob Hilton, a Jewish physician who was in general practice in Peckham, and his wife Elizabeth Amelia Freedman, and was brought up in Kilburn.
+He was born in Brondesbury, London, the son of Mortimer Jacob Hilton (1893–1959), a Jewish physician who was in general practice in Peckham, and his wife Elizabeth Amelia Freedman (1900–1984), and was brought up in Kilburn.
 The physiologist Sidney Montague Hilton (1921–2011) of the University of Birmingham Medical School was his elder brother.

 Hilton was educated at St Paul's School, London.
 He went to The Queen's College, Oxford in 1940 to read mathematics, on an open scholarship, where the mathematics tutor was Ughtred Haslam-Jones.

 Bletchley Park

 A wartime undergraduate in wartime Oxford, on a shortened course, Hilton was obliged to train with the Royal Artillery, and faced scheduled conscription in summer 1942.
 After four terms, he took the advice of his tutor, and followed up a civil service recruitment contact.
 He had an interview for mathematicians with knowledge of German, and was offered a position in the Foreign Office without being told the nature of the work.
 The team was, in fact, recruiting on behalf of the Government Code and Cypher School.
 Aged 18, he arrived at the codebreaking station Bletchley Park on 12 January 1942.